zmaproductautomationai

 CRM-first, so the message fits the contact

 Because Figgy maintains contacts and context, you can say who the ZMA is for and it can pull the right record instead of you retyping addresses or deal history.
-That is what keeps the outreach from feeling like a mail merge.
+Templates keep tone and structure tight across channels—and you can contrast their purchase price with today’s estimate so you surface appreciation since they bought, not only the headline Zestimate.
+That extra dimension is often what earns a reply.

-From one test email to a daily habit
+From one test send to a daily habit

 Pulling it together